laojacky/Hero-ObjectiveC/README.md

 Copyright: lkzhao.
 [Hero in Swift](https://github.com/lkzhao/Hero)

 Obj-C project: LucaGalaxy.
+## NOTE: 2017-11-08 I still have no time for finish our job, so we will so happy if you can submit some PR to us.
+Meanwhile, i will continue my job in few months

 ```NOTE: Some transitions can be performed now.
 Howerver, "ImageViewer", "List to Grid", "Image Gallery", and Advanced UI testing have not been translated so far.
 I will continue to finish this work ASAP```